tobyweston/blog/astro/src/content/blog/2019-08-29-upgrade-raspian-stretch-to-buster.md

 ---
+title: "Upgrade Raspbian"
-title: "Upgrade Raspbian Stretch to Buster"
+subTitle: "Stretch to Buster"
 pubDate: "2019-08-29"
 categories: 'pi'
 keywords: "raspberry pi, pi, buster, stretch, raspbian. raspian, upgrade"
-description: "Upgrade your Raspbian install from Stretch to Buster."
+description: "Upgrade your Raspberry Pi's operating system from Raspbian Stretch to Buster."
 ---

 Upgrade your Raspbian install from Stretch to Buster.
-This is basically the same procedure as upgrading [Jessie to Stretch](blog/upgrade-raspian-jessie-to-stretch.md) that I covered previously.
+This is basically the same procedure as upgrading [Jessie to Stretch](blog/2017-10-26-upgrade-raspian-jessie-to-stretch/) that I covered previously.

 ## Prepare